vineethvs23/Anime-Recommendation/README.md

 # For the Newbies.

 ### How Collaborative filtering Works
+A collaborative filtering algorithm usually works by searching a large group of people and finding a smaller set with tastes similar to yours.

 ### Building your preference list
+The first thing you need is a way to represent different people and their preferences.
+In Python, a very simple way to do this is to use a nested dictionary.

 ### Similarity Scores
+After collecting data about the things people like, you need a way to determine how similar people are in their tastes.
+You do this by comparing each person with every other person and calculating a similarity score.
+I have used Euclidian and Pearson Scores.

 ### Ranking the Similarity Scores
+Next create a function that scores everyone against a given person and finds the closest matches.
+In this case, I’m interested in learning which anime users have tastes simliar to mine so that I know whose advice I should take when deciding on an anime.

 ### Recommending Items
+Finding a good user to read is great, but what I really want is an anime recommendation right now.
+I could just look at the person who has tastes most similar to mine and look for an anime he likes that I haven’t seen yet, but that would be too permissive.
+Such an approach could accidentally turn up reviewers who haven’t reviewed some of the animes that I might like.
+It could also return a reviewer who strangely liked a movie that got bad reviews from all the other users returned by topMatches.
+To solve these issues, you need to score the items by producing a weighted score that ranks the users.